-Company shall use reasonable care regarding written instructions relating to ‘Cash/Collect on Deliver (COD.)” shipments, bank drafts, cashiers and/or certified checks, letter(s) of credit and other similar payment documents and/or instructions regarding collection of monies but shall not have liability if the bank or consignee refuses to pay for the shipment.
+Company shall use reasonable care regarding written instructions relating to ‘Cash/Collect on Delivery (COD.)” shipments, bank drafts, cashiers and/or certified checks, letter(s) of credit, and other similar payment documents and/or instructions regarding the collection of monies but shall not have liability if the bank or consignee refuses to pay for the shipment.

 13. Costs of Collection.

 In any dispute involving monies owed to Company, the Company shall be entitled to all costs of collection, including fees for returned check, reasonable attorney’s fees, and interest at 15% per annum or the highest rate allowed by law, whichever is less unless a lower amount is agreed to by Company.

 14. Grant of Liens, Right To Sell Customer’s Property and Remedies.

 (a) Customer hereby grants to Company a security interest and a general and continuing lien in the Collateral to secure payment of all fees due to the Company and the reimbursement of costs advanced by Company on behalf of Customer, as well as any future advances and fees incurred by the Company on behalf of the Customer (the “Obligations”).
 The security interest extends to all products and proceeds of the Collateral and any after-acquired personal (movable) property;